ibm-cloud-docs/appid/customizing-tokens.md

 # Customizing tokens
 {: #customizing-tokens}

 With {{site.data.keyword.appid_short_notm}}, tokens are used to identify users and secure your resources.
 You can choose to customize the information that is injected in to the tokens by the service.
-By injecting the information into your tokens, it's available to your application at run time without you having to configure extra network calls.
+By injecting the information into your tokens, it's available to your application at run time without you having to configure additional network calls.
 For more information about tokens and how they're used in {{site.data.keyword.appid_short_notm}}, see [Understanding tokens](/docs/appid?topic=appid-tokens).
 {: shortdesc}